alexlawrence/reznik/README.md

 ###Features

-Despite the original motivation reznik has some useful code analysis features for projects using AMD.
+Despite the original motivation reznik has some useful code analysis features for AMD projects.

 ####Module list

-The key functionality is the generation of a list of all modules and their individual dependencies.
+The main functionality is the generation of a list of all modules and their individual dependencies.
-This list can be flattened to include implicit dependencies and can also be inverted.
+This list can be flattened to see implicit dependencies and it can also be inverted.
 Possible output formats are JSON, HTML, dot and plain text (which is heavily optimized for own use case).
 The HTML renderer generates a module browser with a simple search functionality.